Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Blenders and the bifurcation measures

 \section{Blenders and the bifurcation measures}

-Our goal here is to prove that an open set $\Omega$ of $\mathscr{M}_d^k$ or $\mathscr{P}_d^2$ which satisfies a large set of assumptions (see \S~\ref{sec-ass}) has to be contained in the support of the bifurcations measure.
-More precisely, if it is not the case then by Theorem \ref{th-isotrivial} below, $\Omega$ contains in a dense way positive dimensional subvarieties where the eigenvalues of all the periodic points on the small Julia set are constant.
-This contradicts Corollary \ref{cor-finite} or Corollary \ref{cor-finite-poly}.
-Observe that unlike the rest of the article, the families we consider here can be transcendental and are not necessarily closed.
-Except for Theorem \ref{th-isotrivial} which only holds for $k=2$ in the polynomial case, all the proofs in this section are the same for $\mathscr{M}_d^k$ and for $\mathscr{P}_d^k$.
-Hence, we focus our attention on the case of $\mathscr{M}_d^k$.
-The only difference for $\mathscr{P}_d^k$ is that the dimensions below, $N_d^k$ and $\mathcal N_d^k$, have to be replaced by the dimension of $\mathrm{Poly}_d^k$ (i.e. $k\binom{k+d}{d}$) and the dimension of $\mathscr{P}_d^k$ (i.e. $k\left(\binom{k+d}{d}-(k+1)\right)$) respectively.
+Our goal here is to prove that an open set $\Omega$ of $\mathscr{M}_d^k$ or $\mathscr{P}_d^2$, satisfying a large set of assumptions (see \S~\ref{sec-ass}), must be contained in the support of the bifurcation measure.
+More precisely, if this is not the case, then by Theorem \ref{th-isotrivial} below, $\Omega$ contains in a dense way positive dimensional subvarieties where the eigenvalues of all the periodic points on the small Julia set are constant.
+This contradicts either Corollary \ref{cor-finite} or Corollary \ref{cor-finite-poly}.
+Note that, unlike in the rest of the article, the families considered here may be transcendental and are not necessarily closed.